criteo/consul-templaterb/README.md

 to achieve better results in some use cases, especially for very large Consul clusters with many nodes and servers.

-consul-template has more features regarding Consul support (for instance, it has support for Hashicorp's Vault), but consul-templaterb focuses on getting more power with the generation of templates and more performance.

 Consul Template uses Go templates which is very limited in its set of
 features: it is complicated to sort, apply real transformations using code and even interact with the OS (ex: get the current date, format timestamps...).

-The sort feature for instances allow you to create predictable output (i.e: meaning that the order of nodes is predictable), thus it might offer better performance since the reload of processes if happening ONLY when the files are binary different.
-Thus, if using consul-templaterb, you will reload less your haproxy or load-balancer than you would do with consul-template.
+The sort feature for instances allow you to create a predictable output (i.e: meaning that the order of nodes is predictable), thus it might offer better performance since the reload of processes if happening ONLY when the files are binary different.
+Thus, if using consul-templaterb, you will reload less your HAProxy or load-balancer than you would do with consul-template.

 Compared to consul-template, consul-templaterb offers the following features: